SaidZahrai/deepRL-P2-Continuous_Control/README.md

 ## Introduction

+In the environment, a double-jointed arm should move to target locations, and a reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

 In this project, there are two options to choose from.
 The environment can contain one single robot, or a collection of 20 robots.
-In the first case, the agent will control the single robot, while in the second case, the same agent is used for controlling all of them.
-During training the data from all of the robots are collected and used for training.
+In the first case, the agent will control the single robot, while in the second case, all robots are controlled.
+This repository presents a solution for option 2, with 20 agents.

-In the environment, a double-jointed arm should move to target locations, and a reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+We have an episodic task.
+After each episode, the rewards that each agent has received are added up, which yields 20 scores.
+Average of these values will be the score for each episode.
+The environment is considered solved, when the average over 100 episodes of those average scores is at least 30.
+During training the data from all agents are collected and used for training.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+The observation space consists of 33 real-valued variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four real numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be between -1 and 1.
+Thus, we have an episodic, continuous control problem to solve.

+## Solution method
+Deep Deterministic Policy Gradient is used to solve this environment.
+In this method, two neural networks are used, one as actor and one as critic.
+The actor network has the state vector as input and action vector as output.
+Critic network has both state vector and action vector as inputs and estimates the reward.

-The files in the repository are organized as follows:
+The implementation and test of the method are presented in this repository, with the files organized as follows:
 1. `continuous_control_final.ipynb`: Main notebook.
 2. `ddpg_agent.py`: Agent definition, memory replay and noise definitions.
 3. `model.py`: Model definitions.